So, what are the characteristics of the best caulk remover?

 What is caulk remover made of?

-Caulk removers are formulated to serve the purpose of removing old or, moldy caulk and also sealants from almost all kind of surfaces without affecting badly on it.
+Caulk removers are formulated to serve the purpose of removing old or, moldy caulk and also sealants from almost all kinds of surfaces without affecting badly on it.

 - mineral spirits